 It's not a secret that I have a soft spot for anthology films, animation anthologies in particular are often a sparkling well of creativity.
-Case in point: Neo-Tokyo (also known as Meiky Monogatari or Manie-Manie).
+Case in point: Neo-Tokyo (also known as Meikyu Monogatari or Manie-Manie).
 It's a Project Team Argos and Madhouse co-production, adapting the work of Japanese sci-fi writer Taku Mayumura and bringing together a unique combination of talented directors.
 The result is 50 minutes of animation wonder in a project that easily withstands the test of time.

 The first of the three shorts (Labyrinth*labyrinthos) is directed by Rintaro and serves as a small introduction to the other two short films.
 Even though it's very light on plot, there is a basic storyline about a clock serving as a portal to a labyrinth world, discovered by a little girl and her cat while playing hide and seek.
-It's a rather experimental short, toying around with outlandish camera angles, novel animation techniques (there are some very limited computer animations in there) and a very unique art style.
+It's a rather experimental short, toying around with outlandish camera angles, novel animation techniques (there are some very limited computer animations in there), and a unique art style.

-Labyrinth is not your typical anime short, then again Rintaro is not your typical anime director.
+Labyrinth is not your typical anime short, then again, Rintaro is not your typical anime director.
 There's also a short continuation at the end of the anthology, making it a rather strange but fulfilling wrapper episode, with enough wonder and stand-out moments to warrant it a "full short" status.
 Just don't try to make too much sense of it, but approach it as a fever dream with a particular goal that needs to be met to kick off the other two shorts.
 4.5*/5.0*

 The second short is called Hashiru Otoko and is directed by Yoshiaki Kawajiri.
-Kawajiri made a name for himself directing anime classics like Wicked City, Monster City and Ninja Scroll, a very particular type of anime that introduced many boys in the West to the world of Japanese animation during the early 90s ( while also giving it somewhat of a bad rep over here because of the rather graphic gore and erotica that make up a huge part of these films).
+Kawajiri made a name for himself directing anime classics like Wicked City, Monster City, and Ninja Scroll, a very particular type of anime that introduced many boys in the West to the world of Japanese animation during the early 90s ( while also giving it somewhat of a bad rep over here because of the rather graphic gore and erotica that make up a huge part of these films).

-Hashiru Otoko is a little different, as it focuses more on its scifi setting and on character development, playing like a darker and more serious version of Takeshi Koike's Redline.
+Hashiru Otoko is a little different, as it focuses more on its sci-fi setting and on character development, playing like a darker and more serious version of Takeshi Koike's Redline.
 The film's about a legendary race car driver who eliminates his opponents with his telekinetic abilities.
 Things get hairy when his mind is starting to give in and he ends up racing his own mental image.
 While a bit cruder in style, the build-up of this short is excellent and the pay-off is more than worthy.
 4.0*/5.0*

-The final short (Koji Chushi Meirei) is helmed by Katsuhiro Otomo, a year before he would adapt Akira into a feature film.
-Still new to the field, Otomo used this chance to get acquainted with directing scifi material, something that would help him out when he finally got around to directing one of the biggest anime films ever made.
+The final short film (Koji Chushi Meirei) was helmed by Katsuhiro Otomo, a year before he would adapt Akira into a feature film.
+Still new to the field, Otomo used this chance to get acquainted with directing sci-fi material, something that would help him out when he finally got around to directing one of the biggest anime films ever made.
 The short tells the story of a young supervisor who is sent to shut down a self-sufficient plant in the middle of the rainforest.